trunghng/trunghng.github.io/_posts/2022-08-21-q-learning-convergence.markdown

 title:  "The Convergence of Q-learning"
 date:   2022-08-21 07:00:00 +0700
 categories: artificial-intelligent reinforcement-learning
-tags: artificial-intelligent reinforcement-learning Q-learning dynamic-programming
+tags: artificial-intelligent reinforcement-learning q-learning dynamic-programming
-description: Convergence of Q-learning
+description: Convergence of Q-learning, TD(lambda)
 comments: true
 ---
 > A note on convergence proofs for Q-learning by exploiting the connection with stochastic approximation and the idea of parallel asynchronous.